kcwinner/cdk-appsync-transformer-demo/blogpost/README.md

 ### [GraphQL Transform](https://docs.amplify.aws/cli/graphql-transformer/storage) Saves The Day

 The Amplify CLI introduced some amazing packages to help transform your AppSync SDL into types, queries, mutations, subscriptions, tables and resolvers.
-Using supported directives the cli transformation plugin will transform your SDL into deployable templates, streamlining the process of creating AppSync APIs and
+Using [supported directives](https://aws-amplify.github.io/docs/cli-toolchain/graphql?sdk=js#directives) the cli transformation plugin will transform your SDL into deployable templates, streamlining the process of creating AppSync APIs.

 An example directive for a model looks like this:
 ```